arjun9303/arjun9303/New York Restaurants-README.md

-/*select * from nomnom;
+/*SELECT * FROM nomnom;

 #What are the distinct neighborhoods?
-select distinct neighborhood from nomnom;
+SELECT DISTINCT neighborhood FROM nomnom;

 #What are the distinct cuisine types?
-select distinct cuisine from nomnom;
+SELECT DISTINCT cuisine FROM nomnom;

 #Suppose we would like some Chinese takeout.
 What are our options?
-select * from nomnom
+SELECT * FROM nomnom
-where cuisine like 'Chinese';
+WHERE cuisine LIKE 'Chinese';

 #Return all the restaurants with reviews of 4 and above.
-select * from nomnom
+SELECT * FROM nomnom
-where review > 4;
+WHERE review > 4;

 #Suppose Abbi and Ilana want to have a fancy dinner date.
 Return all the restaurants that are Italian and $$$.
-select * from nomnom
+SELECT * FROM nomnom
-where cuisine = 'Italian'
+WHERE cuisine = 'Italian'
-and price like "%$$$%";
+AND price LIKE "%$$$%";

 #Your coworker Trey can’t remember the exact name of a restaurant he went to but he knows it contains the word ‘meatball’ in it.
-select * from nomnom
+SELECT * FROM nomnom
-where name like "%meatball%";
+WHERE name LIKE "%meatball%";

 #Let’s order delivery to the house!
 Find all the close by spots in Midtown, Downtown or Chinatown.
-select * from nomnom
+SELECT * FROM nomnom
-where neighborhood = 'Midtown' or neighborhood = 'Downtown' or neighborhood = 'Chinatown';
+WHERE neighborhood = 'Midtown'
+  OR neighborhood = 'Downtown'
+  OR neighborhood = 'Chinatown';

 #Find all the health grade pending restaurants (empty values).
-select * from nomnom
+SELECT * FROM nomnom
-where health is null;
+WHERE health IS NULL;

 #Create a Top 10 Restaurants Ranking based on reviews.
-select * from nomnom
+SELECT * FROM nomnom
-order by review desc
+ORDER BY review DESC
-limit 10;
+LIMIT 10;

 /*Use a CASE statement to change the rating system to: